CodeByZach/sublime_bracket_highlighter/docs/src/markdown/customize.md

 ## Configuring Highlight Style

 Each bracket definition (described in *Configuring Scope Brackets* and *Configuring Brackets*) has a `style` option that you can assign a specific style to.
 The name of the style corresponds to a style definition.
-Style definitions are defined under `bracket_styles` in `bh_core.sublime-settings`.
+Style definitions are defined under `bracket_styles` in `BracketHighlighter.sublime-settings`.
 Normally you would override the existing style or add new styles through the `user_bracket_styles` instead of editing `bracket_styles` directly; direct editing of `bracket_styles` is mainly reserved for providing defaults to a user.

 You can add and remove as many styles as you wish, but there are two special style definitions whose names are reserved: `default` and `unmatched`.
 If your remove them, they will be added back automatically in memory, but you can configure them.
 All styles, even the *reserved* styles, follow the same format.
 See description below: